-Growing pepper plants is tricky enough without having to contend with the hungry caterpillars and numerous other insects that devour them.
+What is Eating My Pepper Plants?
+Growing pepper plants (Capsicum spp.) is tricky enough without contending with the hungry caterpillars and numerous other insects that devour them.

-It’s one thing to find the occasional hole in a leaf here and there, but when something is chowing down your entire plant, well, obviously, you can’t take a back seat then.
+It’s one thing to find the occasional hole in a leaf here and there, but when something is chowing down your entire plant, you obviously can’t take a back seat then.

 Take control, find the culprit, eliminate it, or take steps to bring your insect population under control.

 Some insects you will want to keep, just with a better balance.

 What is eating my pepper plants?

 Hornworms can defoliate a pepper plant overnight.
 Slugs and earwigs can do largescale damage too.
 As can soft-bodied insects.
 Pepper weevils deposit eggs in the fruits, which hatch and then eat their way out.
 Flea beetles cause shothole damage to leaves, and pillbugs eat young pepper plant seedlings.

 Did you know pepper plants are slug magnets?

 Gardeners use these as bait stations to keep slugs away from other plants they want to grow.